How to make resin flower jewelry

 Shake the Ice Resin Luster vigorously making sure the cap is on.
 (Yes, that is likely common sense, but I made a huge mess, so I’ll mention it just in case.)
-Add a few drops of the color in the pendant base.
-Use a paint brush to cover the inside with a thin coat.
-The reason I painted the background of the pendant is because we will only be using a thin layer of colored resin, so this just gives it more pigment and added depth.
+Add a few drops of the color to the pendant base.
+Use a paintbrush to cover the inside with a thin coat.
+The reason I painted the background of the pendant is that we will only be using a thin layer of colored resin, so this just gives it more pigment and added depth.

 Splash a few drops of the luster into the resin mixture and stir.
 If you are not happy with the color, you can always add more to make it darker and more opaque looking.
 Be careful not to add too much for it could affect the curing time.

 Pour a glob of resin into the pendant, just enough to coat the bottom.
 I used a paintbrush to spread it evenly into the corners of the pendant.
 This base coat of resin is to add more color to the pendant but also to act as a glue for the flowers.
 Don’t add too much or they will float around.

 Place your flowers into the pendant making sure to lightly set the flowers on top of the resin.
 You may need to use a toothpick to carefully arrange the flowers.
 Don’t push the flowers into the resin or else they may end up being dyed the color of your luster.
 Wait 24 hours for the resin to cure.